Melchy/Ridge/readme.md

 * Mark methods in controller as virtual
 * Add `app.UseRidgeImprovedExceptions();` to your `Configure` method in `Startup`.
-This middleware is used only if application is called from test using ridge.
+This middleware is used only if application is called from test using Ridge.

 ### Startup example